Turkey orders revote for Istanbul mayor

 Claiming "organized irregularities," AKP Deputy Chairman Ali İhsan Yavuz said there was "only one body to clear the questions.
 It is Supreme Election Council.
 Their decisions are binding for all of us."

-Reuters reports that the High Election Board (YSK) had already ordered partial and full recounts across Istanbul.
-Ekrem Imamoglu, Istanbul's new CHP mayor, took office in April as the recounts were completed.
+Reuters reports that the YSK had already ordered partial and full recounts across Istanbul.
+Imamoglu took office in April as the recounts were completed.

 Before March's vote, the AKP and its predecessor have consistently won in Istanbul's local elections since the 1990s, when Erdogan launched his political career there as mayor.